© 2022 GOECO | All rights reserved

 As a volunteer on this project, your main tasks will be promoting the health and welfare of all the animals living on the grounds.
-You will be working with a variety of animals including cheetahs, lions, leopards, caracals, African wild cats, foxes, jackals, meerkats and monkeys.
+You will be working with a variety of animals including 42 predators and two monkeys – the predators include: 4 cheetahs, 20 lions, 4 caracals, 2 servals, 1 African wild cat, 2 black backed jackals, and 9 bat-eared foxes.
 You will be taught how to care for each animal as they all have different needs.
-You will have minimal contact with the animals who are in the process of being rehabilitated and eventually released, as the park tries to keep them as wild as possible.